census-instrumentation/opencensus-proto/opencensus/proto/agent/README.md

 respectively.
 Agent exporters will be responsible for sending spans/stats/metrics and (possibly) receiving configuration updates from Agent.

+## Communication

 Communication between Library and Agent should user a bi-directional gRPC stream.
 Library should initiate the connection, since there’s only one dedicated port for Agent, while there could be multiple processes with Library running.
+By default, Agent is available on port 55678.

 ## Protocol Workflow